Our Team

 Elis Lloyd Williams // Project Officer

-Angharad is passionate about aquatic environments, conservation and improving biodiversity within our river systems, and believes education on these topics are important.
+She is passionate about aquatic environments, conservation and enhancing biodiversity within our river systems, and believes that education and knowledge-sharing are vital to achieving long-term environmental change.

 Josh Berry // Fisheries Engagement Officer